 The vehicle may be sold at public auction on the 61st day.

 The owner of the vehicle must be notified upon completion of the repairs, if the owner does not pick up the vehicle storage may begin on the 4th business day.
 Your claim of lien letter should be mailed between the 4th and the 15 business day.
-NOTE: If the letters were not sent within the 15 business days, you may only charge 15 days of storage.

 The newspaper ad must run 15 days before the date of auction not including the date of the newspaper ad or the date of sale.